 - Pour mixture into a glass jar and let sit until the polish hardens.
 This combination will produce approx. 1 ½ cups of polish.

 Apply the beeswax furniture polish to your wood surface using a clean cotton rag or a paper towel.
 The polish enhances the wood stain colour and helps to clean, protect, smooth and shine the wood.
-Reapply the polish to your furniture as needed.
+Reapply the all-natural polish to your furniture as needed.

 Just seal the jar with an airtight lid in a cool dry place and it will last for several months (honey is a preservative after all!).

-Head over and see how we upcycled an IKEA Hemnes nightstand using these natural wood stain and sealer finishes!
+Head over and see how we upcycled an IKEA Hemnes nightstand using these natural wood coffee stain and beeswax furniture sealer finishes!